erc7824/website/docs/quick_start/application_session.md

 }
 ```

-The most important part of the response is the `app_id`, which you'll need for all future interactions with this application session.
+The most important part of the response is the `app_session_id`, which you'll need for all future interactions with this application session.

 ## Application Session Use Cases